MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/Set-ADAccountPassword.md

 The WhatIf switch causes the command to simulate its results.
 Using this switch allows you to view changes that would occur, without having to commit those changes.

 > [!NOTE]
-> -WhatIf command works in Windows Server 2016 and the accompanying Remote Server Administration Tools (RSAT) package.
+> -WhatIf command functionality was first fixed in the Windows 1607 RSAT package.
+If using an RSAT package prior to the Windows 1607 RSAT package, this parameter will not function.

 ```yaml
 Type: SwitchParameter